 When it comes to covering up a flat roof, your options are both limited and expansive.
 What that means in a nutshell is that your traditional roofing materials such as asphalt shingles, concrete tiles, and corrugated metal are out of the window.
-That being said, flat roof systems such as PVC, TPO, EPDM rubber, and others, each offer their pros and cons.
+That being said, flat roof systems such as PVC, TPO, EPDM rubber, and others, each have their distinct pros and cons.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: